chmarr/gridfinity-boxes/README.md

 ### gridfinity_module_base
 Creates the container base, including the X x Y inserts and a overall base layer.
 Always 7mm high.
 The origin of this and other features is the bottom-center of the *first* insert.
+* *holes* -- Selects to put holes in the bottom of the module, as per spec.
+0-No holes.
+1-Holes in corners only.
+2-Holes everywhere.

 ### gridfinity_wall
 Creates the wall around the outside of the box.